Gina Nerger, JD

 In 2018, Professor Nerger was named Outstanding Professor of First Year Courses at the College of Law and Outstanding Professor of Upper Level Courses at the College of Law.
 In 2020 she received the College’s Fern Holland Award, which recognizes a female professor who empowers female law students, and in the same year was awarded the Phyllis Hurley Frey Professor of Law award for “promoting excellence in instruction at the TU College of Law.”
 In 2021, Professor Nerger was honored with The University of Tulsa Outstanding Teacher Award.

-Professor Nerger’s research interests include topics surrounding legal writing curricula, legal writing methods, and employment law.
+Professor Nerger is the co-author (with Robin Slocum) of a popular legal writing textbook, Legal Reasoning, Writing, and Other Lawyering Skills (4th ed.
+2022).
+Her research interests include topics surrounding legal writing curricula, legal writing methods, and employment law.
 Her 2020 article, Two Wrongs Can Make a Right: Introducing Flawed Samples for Effective Counter-Modeling, was published in a legal writing publication and is the subject of an Association of Legal Writing Directors (ALWD) grant that included producing curricular materials for use in the greater legal writing community.

 Legal Writing I

 Employment Discrimination Law

 Griffin Pivateau & Gina Nerger, The Worker Classification Dilemma: The IRS Test and the Platform Economy, 53 Tex.
 Tech L. Rev. ___.

 Gina Nerger, Two Wrongs Can Make a Right: Introducing Flawed Samples for Effective Counter-Modeling, 28 PERSP.
 19 (2020).